open-resources/physics_bank/content/public/006.Force/Newton's Third Law/A_Leaf_Falling_From_A_Tree/A_Leaf_Falling_From_A_Tree.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       part1:
         ans1:
           value: The drag force on the leaf
           feedback: Pairs do not act on the same object.
 This is a force between the air and the leaf.
         ans2:
           value: The normal force of the ground acting on the leaf
           feedback: The contact force with the ground is not gravity
         ans3:
           value: The drag force of the leaf acting on the air
           feedback: Try again!
         ans4:
           value: The force of gravity of the leaf pulling upward on the Earth
           feedback: Newton's third law relates the forces between two objects. $F_{A\
             on\ B}$  = - $F_{B\ on\ A}$ . $W_{Leaf}$ = $W_{Earth\ on\ Leaf}$ = - $W_{Leaf\
             on\ Earth}$ .
 Weight is the force of gravity.
 The gravitational force acts between two massive bodies.
         ans5:
           value: The terminal velocity of the leaf.
           feedback: Not a force!
 ---
 # {{ params.vars.title }}
 A leaf falling from a tree has a weight $\vec{W}$.
 What is the equal and opposite Newton's third law action/reaction partner of this force?